 Get Your Carpet Remnants from Remnant King Carpet

 Ready to add some carpet remnants to your home?
-Get the best carpet remnants available in Washington – go to Remnant King Carpet.
+Get the best carpet remnants available in Washington.

 Our knowledgeable staff can help you sort through our carpet remnants and find the bundle(s) that works for your home.
 Our team of flooring professionals can install carpets, rugs, vinyl, wood, laminate, and linoleum flooring in your home.
 We also provide flooring solutions and materials for recreational vehicles and other automobiles.